Alexander Beyer

 Alexander Beyer (born 24 June 1973) is a German actor.

+Biography

 He was born in Erfurt, East Germany.
 He has appeared in such films as Volker Schloendorff's The Legend of Rita (Die Stille nach dem Schuss, 1999), Leander Haußmann's Sun Alley (Sonnenallee, 2000), Johannes Kiefer's Gregor's Greatest Invention (Gregors groesste Erfindung, 2001), which was nominated for an Academy Award for Live Action Short Film in 2002 and Wolfgang Becker's Good Bye Lenin!
 (2003), among others.

+Personal life

+Beyer is in a relationship with actress Annika Blendl.
+The couple has one son.

-Beyer lives and works in Zurich, Switzerland, and Berlin, Germany.
+He lives and works in Zurich and Berlin.